Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 ## Game Instructions

-Your task is to repeat the sequence of tones and lights played/shown by the computer by clicking on the respective quadrants immediately after the computer has finished.
+Your task is to repeat the sequence of tones and lights played/shown by the computer by clicking on the respective quadrants immediately after the computer has finished its sequence.

-1. Select checkbox "Power" to load game.

 1. Click "Start" button.

 1. The computer will play a sequence of tones complementary to a sequece of flashing pads in the circle.

-1. When the computer has finished, repeat the sequence by clicking on the red, yellow, blue and green quadrants in the correct order to make it to the next level.
+1. When the computer has finished, repeat the sequence by clicking on the red, yellow, blue and green pads/quadrants in the correct order to make it to the next level.

 1. Complete all 20 rounds to win the game.

-Strict mode causes the game to reset to the very start if an error is made by the player.
+Strict mode causes the game to reset to the very start i.e. level 1 if an error is made by the player.

 The instructions button at the top can be clicked to reveal the simple rules of the game.
 Click on Close to close the instructions.